killuazoldyckreal/killuazoldyckreal.github.io/README.md

 - 👋 Hi, I’m @killuazoldyckreal
-- I love developing in HTLM, CSS, SQL and python 🐍
+- I love developing in HTML, CSS, SQL and python 🐍
 - Currently focusing on my career but will soon start developing ⏳
 - Check out my project and express your views to me via email 💖
 - Mail: killuazodyckreal1987@gmail.com 📧